Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

     Terminus Bit ⬏       ⬑ The Terminal Region

 You can _widen_ the _terminus_ in order to identify a smaller region in the index - taking it from a _bit_ to an _interval_ identifying the terminal region of addressable information.
-An `interval` represents the face value of the bit pattern in use.
+An "interval" represents the face value of the bit pattern in use.
 Technically, that makes _**all**_ binary information an interval of its containing index - but much like intervals in a musical chord, we _implicitly_ refer to them when appropriate.
 In diminishment, the term _interval_ directly describes the explicit _value_ of the bit pattern -